EasterWorks/Cergs-Stealthchanger/Hardware-And-Calibration.md

 # Other Assembly Notes
+- In each Stealthburner you assemble, insert a 5x2mm magnet in front of the bottom two cowl screws.
+These will help secure the toolheads in their docks by magnetizing to the ends of the screws specified in the design documents for the dock parts linked above.
+Contrary to common opinion at the start, these DON'T get stuck in there forever - you can remove them just by magnetizing them to a piece of metal (ie. a machine screw head) from the outside and pulling them straight out.
 - Ensure the X-axis dragchain is eliminated.
 Y-axis dragchain needs to remain in place for the X/Y endstop cable.
 - Ensure the Z axis dragchain allows the Z axis to move cleanly through its entire travel to the top.
 If it's getting caught on the guide stop mounted on the rear of the gantry, move the guide stop.
 - When installing the dock crossbar, try to get it as even and square to the frame as possible.
 You won't get it perfectly but we can adjust for sub-mm variances in the firmware later.